-- 3.15 The responsive pathway (see flowchart) is only followed where a potential service operating without registration has been identified, a serious incident has taken place or there is a serious and immediate risk of harm to people using a service and immediate action may be required. - 3.16 In these circumstances, we may refer the case immediately to the Improvement and Enforcement Panel.
+- 3.17.
+The responsive pathway (see flowchart) is followed where a serious incident has taken place or there is a serious and immediate risk of harm to people using a service and immediate action may be required. - 3.18.
+In these circumstances, we may refer the case immediately to the Improvement and Enforcement Panel.
 The panel will consider whether urgent enforcement action is required or whether further information is needed and the steps required to obtain that information.

-4 Securing improvement and enforcement tools
+4. Securing improvement and enforcement tools

-- 4.1 We have a range of statutory tools available to support our improvement and enforcement process.
-The tools used in any given circumstance depend on: - the action we propose to take - the relevant legislation the provider is regulated under - the severity of the issues or risks identified - the stage of the improvement and enforcement process that has been reached - 4.2 When we exercise urgent enforcement action in response to an urgent concern or serious incident, our decisions usually have immediate effect.
+- 4.1.
+We have a range of statutory tools available to support our improvement and enforcement process.
+The tools used in any given circumstance depend on: - the action we propose to take. - the relevant legislation the provider is regulated under. - the severity of the issues or risks identified. - the stage of the improvement and enforcement process that has been reached. - 4.2.
+When we take urgent enforcement action in response to a concern or serious incident, our decisions usually have immediate effect.
 Providers have the right to appeal against the use of urgent enforcement action but this does not prevent that action taking effect immediately.